Connection and Recruitment

 back to top

 Once official practice starts then the routine will be similar to high school.
 This includes classes and practice each day.
 The basketball season will be similar to high school as well.
 It will just be better competition than most players are used to.
 There will be fall, winter and spring breaks.
-Once the season ends schools will go back to having open gyms.
+Once the season ends, prep schools will go back to having open gyms.
 Some players might not have signed with a school yet, while some colleges will still need to fill roster spots.
 Once the year is over there will be a graduation ceremony and the next stage of life will begin!

 How basketball players can choose the right post-grad option